pflegende/BetteninventurTH/README.md

 we have a lock to the covid19 data in puplic-sector in state of thuringia i relation to the states law of transparency from Jan/2020.
 Some details om https://demenzpflaster.wordpress.com

+Focus of observation are data about the essential ressources in hospitals, primary "beds" and otherside ventilators here so called "HighCare" items, also beds for one men.

 "Rechtsgrundlagen": (Legal basis)

 Versorgungskonzept i.V.m. https://www.tmasgff.de/fileadmin/user_upload/Gesundheit/Dateien/COVID-19/20200407_Versorgungskonzept.pdf